pharaox/carnalitas_sex/README.md

 A rework of the Carnalitas *Make Love* interaction and its related effects aiming at better realism and immersion, more variety, and improved player experience.

 The latest version is compatible with CK3 1.11.x and Carnalitas 2.2.
+If you are still on CK3 1.10.x, download version 0.2.x instead, and use it with Carnalitas 2.1.

 ## Overview